rlaphoenix/VSGAN/docs/index.rst

    :group: ex1_dvd
    :width: 49%

-   Original Input (EUR PAL R2 DVD 720x576, DAR of 768x576)
+   Before (Unaltered EUR PAL R2 DVD 720x576, DAR of 768x576)

 .. thumbnail:: _static/images/examples/mickeys_christmas_carol/dvd_after.webp
    :group: ex1_dvd
    :width: 49%

-   Result with various pre-and-post-filtering.
-The main gut of the work was done with 2X_DigitalFilmV5_Lite.
+   After (2X_DigitalFilmV5_Lite with some pre-and-post-filtering)

+There wasn't really any issues with the original source to fix, but it did improve the sharpness while not over doing it or causing other artifacts, unlike the official Disney Blu-ray, which did a terrible job.

    Comparison against the official Disney Blu-ray:

    .. thumbnail:: _static/images/examples/mickeys_christmas_carol/bd_disney.webp
       :group: ex1_bd
       :width: 49%

-   Original Blu-ray release, completely unaltered.
-DNR'd removing a lot of fine detail, green tint across the board, all edges have large positive lobes, edges are squashed/thickened and posterized, 4:3 cropped to 16:9, then further cropped again, I could go on... -- Yes!
-They really released it like this...
+      Before (Original Blu-ray release, completely unaltered)

    .. thumbnail:: _static/images/examples/mickeys_christmas_carol/bd_rlaphoenix.webp
       :group: ex1_bd
       :width: 49%

-   Same ESRGAN result using the same pre-and-post-filtering and model, just cropped to the same aspect ratio as Disney's Blu-ray.
-You're not seeing things, I didn't mix up the order of these results.
-The Disney Blu-ray really was that crap!
+      After (2X_DigitalFilmV5_Lite with some pre-and-post-filtering, cropped to the same aspect ratio as Disney's Blu-ray)

+   As you can see they over-sharpened, posterized the image, removed detail, caused Halo'ing, added a sort of green tint across the picture, and cropped in to 16:9 from a 4:3 source.
+Yikes!

+   I did not mix up the labels of these images.
+The one labeled as the Official Blu-ray release, really is like that!

 `(VapourSynth Script) <https://gist.github.com/rlaphoenix/0957656a97559c397ec12544743f2898>`_